gnarroway/hato/README.md

 `async?` Boolean, defaults to false.
 See below section on async requests.

 `http-client` An `HttpClient` created by `build-http-client` or other means.
-If not provided, all options passed to request will be passed through to `build-http-client`. i.e. `request` accepts all options detailed in the above `build-http-client` section.
+For single-use clients, it also accepts a map of the options accepted by `build-http-client`.

 `expect-continue` Requests the server to acknowledge the request before sending the body.
 This is disabled by default.

-`timeout` Timeout to receiving a response, in milliseconds.
+`timeout` Timeout to receiving a response, in milliseconds (default: unlimited).

 `version` Sets preferred HTTP protocol version per request.

   - `:http-1.1` prefer HTTP/1.1
   - `:http-2` (default) tries to upgrade to HTTP/2, falling back to HTTP/1.1

----

-##### Other options

-The following options exist for compatibility with the ring spec.
-In general, the core options above will be transformed into them via middleware, and as such, these are just documented for completeness.

-`scheme` The transport protocol, :http or :https

-`server-name` hostname e.g. google.com

-`uri` The resource excluding query string and '?', starting with '/'.
-Note that for historical reasons, this is not the same as the full `url`.

-`server-port` Integer

-`query-string` Query string, if present

-`request-method` Same as `method`.
-Exists to be like ring.

 ## Usage examples